RTradeLtd/TxPB/doc/CONFIGURATION.md

     # pebble options:
     # withSync: true, false
     opts:
+      # this is unsuitable for use on memory constrained devices
+      fileLoadingMode: 2
       # enable/disable reference counted blockstore
       countedStore: true
       # the key namespace used for the ref counter queue